ungoldman/style.css/README.md

 ## About

-Make a plain HTML page look good and readable with zero effort!
+`style.css` is a lightweight stylesheet designed to make plain semantic HTML elegant and readable with as little effort as possible.
+It's perfect for articles, wikis, documentation, small websites, and markdown-based content.

-Check out the [style guide](https://ungoldman.github.io/style.css/guide.html) to see what it looks like.
+Check out the [Style Guide](https://ungoldman.github.io/style.css/guide.html) to see what it looks like.

 ## Features